-Report: Trump invited to testify before NY grand jury
+Trump invited to testify before NY grand jury, lawyer says

-NEW YORK (AP) — Former President Donald Trump has been invited to testify next week before a New York grand jury that has been investigating hush money payments made on his behalf during his 2016 presidential campaign, according to a news report.
+NEW YORK (AP) — Former President Donald Trump has been invited to testify before a New York grand jury that has been investigating hush money payments made on his behalf during his 2016 presidential campaign, according to one of his lawyers.

+Trump attorney Joseph Tacopina confirmed Thursday that the Manhattan district attorney’s office has invited the former president to testify next week as prosecutors near a decision on whether to proceed with what could be the first criminal case ever brought against a former U.S. president.

+“To me, it’s much ado about nothing,” Tacopina told the Associated Press, adding he didn’t think prosecutors had committed “one way or another” on a decision on whether to charge Trump.
+He said there was no legal basis for a case.

+“It’s just another example of them weaponizing the justice system against him.
+And it’s sort of unfair,” he said.

-The New York Times cited “ four people with knowledge of the matter ” in reporting that the invitation was made by the Manhattan district attorney’s office.
-Such an invitation often indicates a decision on indictments is near.
+The office of Manhattan District Attorney Alvin Bragg, a Democrat, declined to comment.
+Such an invitation to testify before a grand jury often indicates a decision on indictments is near.

-The district attorney’s office declined to comment.
-A Trump spokesperson issued a statement that disparaged the investigation by Manhattan District Attorney Alvin Bragg, a Democrat, as politically motivated.
+The invitation to testify was first reported by The New York Times.

-Any indictment would mark the first time any former U.S. president has been charged with a crime.
-It would come as Trump is ramping up a run to regain the White House in 2024 while simultaneously battling legal problems on multiple fronts.
+Any indictment would come as Trump is ramping up a run to regain the White House in 2024 while simultaneously battling legal problems on multiple fronts.

 The district attorney in Atlanta, Georgia, has said decisions are “imminent” in a two-year investigation into possible illegal meddling in the 2020 election by Trump and his allies.
 A U.S. Justice Department special counsel is also investigating efforts by Trump and his allies to undo the election as well as the handling of classified documents at his Florida estate.